RAYJON SUPPORTS EDUCATION

 PINSON COMMUNITY SCHOOL, Haiti

-Rayjon’s first investment in community development was to support education in the rural, mountainous region of Haut de St. Marc (north-west of Port-au-Prince).
-Since 1989 we have supported the Pinson Community School, which today provides quality education for 225+ students from preschool to grade 9, and is home to 10 dedicated teachers who live on site during the week.
+Rayjon’s first investment in community development was to support an education program in the rural, mountainous region of Haut de St. Marc (north-west of Port-au-Prince).
+Since 1989 we have supported the Pinson Community School, which today provides quality education for 250+ students from preschool to grade 6.
+The majority of the dedicated teachers themselves are from this community, including former students!
 The school is very far from the city, way up the top of a mountain.
 Life is hard in this rural community plagued by a near constant shortage of water, poor soil conditions, few job opportunities and poor access to health care.

 50% of children in Haiti still do not attend school1, and of the children that do attend school, 60% will abandon school before sixth grade2.
 Gender discrimination is prevalent, and girls are often left behind without the opportunity to pursue an education.
 We are very proud that over half of students at the Pinson school are girls!

-See below to experience the hike to Pinson School!
+Experience the hike to the Pinson Community School!

 TUITION SUPPORT PROGRAM: CAP-HAITIEN, Haiti

 The Tuition Support Program helping the poorest of the poor was started by the Sisters of St. Joseph some 20 years ago.
 It exists to allow children from impoverished families to attend school and receive a quality education.
 Many of the students have been funded since grade one and even preschool (a period of 16 years or longer).
-Rayjon inherited the program from the Sisters in 2004.
+In 2004, Rayjon took over primary support of the program, though the Sister continue to support generously.

 Receiving an education becomes a means by which the cycle of poverty can be broken; it is a gift of emancipation; it is a gift that brings joy, inspiration and hope to the students that are fortunate enough to be able to participate in being schooled.

-During the 2018-2019 school year a total of 85 students will benefit from tuition support (elementary and secondary).
+During the 2023-2024 school year a total of 65 students will benefit from tuition support (elementary and secondary), five students will receive post-secondary scholarships, and two students will receive post-secondary vocational (trade) training.

 The education program provides books and school supplies.
 Support staff conduct home visits, checking in on the progress of each child and encourage parents to be involved in overseeing study habits.